|Thomas Lemaster||Jane Bessom||Capt. Arnold Martin||Mary Oliver|

 |Son b.
 Feb 1840 in Marblehead; d.
 22 Aug 1840 in Marblehead|

 George Lemaster and his future wife were both born and raised in Marblehead, Essex County, Massachusetts, and both were the offspring of mariners.
-George was the son of an immigrant from the Jersey Islands, Thomas LeMaistre, who anglicized his name to Lemaster. and Jane Bessom, who had been born in Marblehead to a Jersey Isles immigrant and his Marblehead wife.
-The name "Bessom" was spelled in various ways : Bisson, Bessome, Bessom, Besom.
+George was the son of a Jersey Islands immigrant, Thomas LeMaistre, who anglicized his name to Lemaster. and Jane Bessom, who had been born in Marblehead to a Jersey Isles immigrant and his Marblehead wife.
+The name "Bessom" was spelled in various ways: Bisson, Bessome, Bessom, Besom.

 George's first wife was Remember Bean, whom he married on 25 May 1823.
 She died five months later of "fever" on 20 Oct 1823.
 George and Mary Oliver Martin Valentine were married in August of 1825.